The Benning Lab started July 2025 at Cornell University, in the Department of Ecology & Evolutionary Biology.

 The lab website will be up soon; for now, see opportunities below.
 There’s lots of exciting science afoot!

-We’re also interested in sponsoring candidates for postdoctoral fellowships, like the NSF PRFB or Cornell’s Atkinson Fellowship.
-Reach out to John if you’d like to explore that option.
+We’re interested in sponsoring candidates for postdoctoral fellowships, like the NSF PRFB or Cornell’s Atkinson Fellowship.
+Reach out to John if you’d like to explore options.

 PhD students